coconutgrace/iot-board/README.md

 Can be used as free alternative to [geckoboard](https://www.geckoboard.com), [kibana](https://www.elastic.co/products/kibana), [grafana](http://grafana.org/) or [freeboard](https://freeboard.io/).
 And of course for all other IoT, M2M, Industry 4.0, BigData, whatever dashboards you have to pay for out there.

-This project is backed by [Lobaro corporation](http://www.lobaro.com) - Full-stack IoT services including customized hardware, backend-integration and visualizations.
+This project is backed by [Lobaro.com](http://www.lobaro.com) - We offer full-stack IoT services including customized hardware, backend-integration and visualizations.

 ---
 ## Documentation ##